What to Do When a Supplier Breaks Your Heart

 By Anthony Clervi | February 10, 2020

-What can you do if (and when) a supplier breaks your heart?
-Here are six tips on what to do (and what not to do) when they lets you down.
+But what can you do if (and when) a supplier breaks your heart?
+Here are six tips on what to do (and what not to do) when they let you down.

 Activate your backup plan

 First, risk management 101 in procurement involves having a network of backup suppliers for when disruption occurs.
 Having a plan in place is vital, as you don’t want to waste valuable time on supplier discovery when your organization needs a replacement product or service delivered as soon as possible.
 Try to ascertain how long your principal supplier will be offline and arrange a backup source of supply to cover that period.

 Avoid a knee-jerk reaction

 Second, strategic procurement involves focusing on the long game.
 Even though the problems caused by a supplier letting you down can seem all-consuming and extremely frustrating at the time, make sure you don’t make a hasty decision like canceling the contract or firing off an angry email that will damage or end the relationship.

 Instead, look for ways to resolve the situation (which is hopefully a one-off occurrence) in a professional and measured manner.

 Check the contract